greg-randall/memento-mori/README.md

 Only share the generated output folder after processing with this tool.

 ## How It Works
-Memento Mori processes your Instagram data export and generates a static site with your posts, copying all your media files into an organized structure that can be viewed offline or hosted on your own website.
+Memento Mori processes your Instagram data export and generates a static site with your posts and stories, copying all your media files into an organized structure that can be viewed offline or hosted on your own website.

 ## Key Features
 - **Familiar Interface**: Grid layout with post details and carousel for multiple images
+- **Stories Support**: View your Instagram Stories with auto-progression and 9:16 aspect ratio display
 - **Media Optimization**: Converts images to WebP, generates thumbnails, and supports video playback
 - **Organization**: Sorts posts by various criteria with shareable links to specific content
 - **Profile Information**: Displays bio, website, and follower count from your Instagram profile